-In April 2020, the Company, through its wholly-owned subsidiary QSAM Therapeutics entered into an exclusive worldwide patent and technology license agreement and trademark assignment with respect to CycloSam[®] and obtained exclusive commercial rights to the patent portfolio developed by IGL Pharma Inc. ("IGL") (the "Original Agreement").
+In April 2020, the Company, through its wholly-owned subsidiary QSAM Therapeutics entered into an exclusive worldwide patent and technology license agreement and trademark assignment with respect to CycloSam® and obtained exclusive commercial rights to the patent portfolio developed by IGL Pharma Inc. ("IGL") (the "Original Agreement").
 The agreement was mutually amended on November 24, 2021 (collectively with the Original Agreement referred to hereinafter as the "License Agreement).
-The License Agreement is terminable in the event of a material breach by us that is not cured within a predefined period of time after notice of the breach is provided to us.
-If the License Agreement is terminated, the Company will not have further rights to CycloSam[®] and will be unable to continue its regulatory approval process or if already commercialized, benefit from the future sales of CycloSam[®].
+The License Agreement was amended a second time as of February 2, 2024; however, this amendment will not take effect until and unless the Company closes its Merger with Telix, provided however, we were obligated to pay IGL \$50,000 upon the signing of that second amendment.
+The License Agreement as it currently stands is terminable in the event of a material breach by us that is not cured within a predefined period of time after notice of the breach is provided to us.
+If the License Agreement is terminated, the Company will not have further rights to CycloSam® and will be unable to continue its regulatory approval process or if already commercialized, benefit from the future sales of CycloSam®.
 Further, the Company may be liable for damages for the breach and may suffer additional losses, which could adversely impact our financial condition.
-As of the date of this prospectus, the Company's focus is to solely develop CycloSam[®] and it does not possess licenses to other product candidates.
-If we do not obtain regulatory approval for CycloSam[®] or fail to successfully commercialize CycloSam[®], we currently have no fall back options to continue our business operations unless we secure licenses of or develop alternative drug candidates.
+The Company's sole focus at this time is to develop CycloSam® and it does not possess licenses to other product candidates.
+If we do not obtain regulatory approval for CycloSam® or fail to successfully commercialize CycloSam®, we currently have no fall back options to continue our business operations unless we secure licenses of or develop alternative drug candidates.
 There is no assurance that either will occur.